Notes on rate equations in nonlinear continuum mechanics: Rates of Tensor Fields

 There are infinitely many objective rates and corotational rates.
 Not every corotational rate is objective, and vice versa.
 Whether or not a corotational rate is objective depends on its defining spin tensor.
+This aspect is worth to be considered in more detail in what follows.

 \begin{defAu} The \emph{Zaremba-Jaumann rate of Cauchy stress} \cite{Jau1911,Zar1903} is obtained from Definition~\ref{def-objective-02} by setting $\bs{\Lambda}\overset{\mathrm{def}}{=}\bs{\omega}$, where $\bs{\omega}=\frac{1}{2}(\bs{l}\!-\!\bs{l}^{\mathrm{T}})\in\mathfrak{T}^1_1(\mathcal{S})$ is the vorticity tensor according to Definition~\ref{def28}: